GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

 therefore you need to run at least  `./run-sys-test --phase prepare-dataproc --application <SUBWORKFLOW_APP>`

-For example in case of the demo application, you need to run at least once `./run-sys-test --phase prepare-dataproc --application mapreduce` because mapreduce is used as sub-workflow in the demo application.
+For example in case of the demo application, you need to run at least once `./run-sys-test --phase prepare-dataproc --application childwf` because `childwf` is used as sub-workflow in the demo application.

 ### Running all example conversions